-An internal Working Group set up by the Reserve Bank had examined various issues related to migration from paper-based systems to electronic systems and had recommended a phased approach of encouraging. monitoring and mandating.
-Based on the recommendations of the Group, an approach paper was placed on Reserve Bank's website inviting comments from the members of public on the need for making the payment transactions of Rs.
-1 crore and above between Reserve Bank regulated entities through electronic payment systems mandatory.
-The comments received from the stake holders were examined.
-As the proposal has been found to be generally acceptable, it has been decided that large value payments of Rs.1 crore and above be mandatorily routed through electronic payment mechanism with time frame, as under:
+An internal Working Group set up by the Reserve Bank had examined various issues related to migration from paper-based systems to electronic systems and had recommended a phased approach of encouraging, monitoring and mandating.
+Based on the

+SI.
+No. Type of transactions Time frame All payment transactions of Rs.
+1 crore and above between the Reserve Bank regulated entities such as banks, Primary Dealers and NBFCs All payments of Rs.
+1 crore and above in Reserve Bank regulated markets such as money market, Government Securities market and foreign exchange market